hnguyen291988/ci_load_test/README.md

 Load Testing: k6 (JavaScript) - Selected for its high performance and scriptability, leveraging my background in NodeJS and TypeScript.

-Scripting: Bash & Python - Used for orchestration and data parsing to ensure cross-platform compatibility.

 🏗 Architecture & Workflow
 The pipeline follows a strict "Secure-by-Design" and reliable deployment methodology:
 +1